pfunks/TCTest/test_faq.md

 By analogy, Steem is a game system for content, where the rewards people earn are video game tokens that have real market value and are readily tradable for Bitcoin and USD.
 It is similar to how someone playing a video game could obtain a rare item by playing the game.
 If they have the scarce item, then they could potentially sell it on video game item markets.

+# Account Creation

+## What information do I need to provide in order to create an account?

+## How do I create an account?

 # New Users

 ## What is Verification?